vcoda/basic-graphics-samples/README.md

 ### [04 - Vertex transform](04-vertex-transform/)
 <img src="./screenshots/04.jpg" height="128px" align="left">
-Shows how to setup perspective transformation and apply it to vertices in the vertex shader.
+Shows how to setup perspective transformation and apply it to the vertices in the vertex shader.
 <br><br><br><br><br>

 ### [05 - Mesh](05-mesh/)